TingNgs/i18n-cms-doc/docs/intro.md

 - import you existing repository

-Authenticate with GitHub and add a repository by
+Authenticate with GitHub / GitLab / Bitbucket and add a repository by
 - [Create a new repository](add-repository/new-repo.md)
 - [Import existing repository](add-repository/existing-repo.md)